FoothillCSClub/web-workshops/workshop_template.md

 - Link: here's a finished example

+## Exercises

+- Try this!
+- Can you solve this?
+- Fun Project Ideas.

 ## Next Steps

-- Next steps.
 - Here's what else you can do!
-- Try this!
-- Can you solve this?
-- Problems.
-- Exercises.
-- Fun Ideas.
-- etc.
+- Where we are going next with all this.

 ## Advanced